Adithya6ramesh/Book-Log/README.md

 Reno Stack uses Drizzle and the postrgres driver by default.
 Once you've set your environment variables from `.env.example` and populated `DATABASE_URL`, you can push the drizzle migrations by running `pnpm db:push` at the project's root level.
 You can view and change the schema by opening `schema.ts`, however as long as you are using Better-Auth which is included by default, you _do not_ want to change anything in `auth-schema.ts` unless you are following [this guide](https://www.better-auth.com/docs/concepts/database#custom-table-names).

+You can also use the `pnpm db:studio` command to open the Drizzle Studio UI where you can view the database schema and data.

 ## Authentication

 It's highly recommended that you check out [Better-Auth's documentation](https://www.better-auth.com/docs/introduction) for learning more about the library.